How can pilates help me?

 His idea was similar to a lot mechanists at that time in the belief that there was a perfect posture and that with a lot of control of the body one could achieve it.

-Over the ensuing decades pilates was ensconced within the ballet and dance world but was largely ignored by the broader medical community.
+Over the ensuing decade, pilates was ensconced within the ballet and dance world but was largely ignored by the broader medical community.

 That was until 2001 when a Queensland researcher called Professor Paul Hodges and his team published an article outlining the importance of ‘core muscle control’ in people with low back pain.

-The pilates community rejoiced, validation had been achieved.
+The pilates community rejoiced,and validation had been achieved.
 Short courses were established, physiotherapists, osteopaths and more enrolled and pilates was reborn.

 4 Professional tips to improve your Pilates practice